IBT-FMI/NeuroGentooProject/doc/BuildServer.md

 Machine Types
 -------------

+The machine-type decides which set of scripts get executed.
-There are two machine types:
+Currently, there are two machine types defined:
 * stemgentoo
 * default